mrucker/mrucker.github.io/_posts/2014-12-08-use-your-words:-winter-simulation-conference-edition.md

 * **Data Farming** - A set of practices that *creates new* useful data.
 This is in contrast to Data Mining where the goal is to *find existing* useful data.

 * **Monte Carlo Method** - A method to determine the probability a given outcome will occur.
-The method is to repeat a process to create a desired outcome and record the number of times the number of sucess and failures.
+The method is to repeat a process to create a desired outcome and record the number of times the number of success and failures.

 * **Independent and Identically Distributed Random Variable (IID)** - A variable that can be generated over and over again without consideration of previous results.
 An example of this in real life would be a dice.
 The result of any roll of the dice is completely independent of any other roll.